Phantom1412/bowhead/README.md

 #TODO list

-1. TODO check do we need this API handler for Poloniex ???. php composer.phar require andreas-glaser/poloniex-php-client dev-master No if we will not use the Poloniex as exchange!

 > This is important in order to get the correct data and sort all
 2. TODO check the multidimensional array handler not to use only first from array